top of page

 Nairobi, as the capital city of Kenya, is a central hub and home to a large number of NGOs (non-governmental organisations) and NFPs (Not for Profit Organisations) working in various sectors, including health, education, human rights, and development.
 Here are some examples of NGOs in Nairobi:

-1. CARE International: This organization works to promote women's empowerment, social justice, and sustainable development in Kenya and other countries.
+1. CARE International: This organisation works to promote women's empowerment, social justice, and sustainable development in Kenya and other countries.

 2. Amref Health Africa: This NGO focuses on improving health outcomes in Africa through training and capacity building, advocacy, and community health programs.

-3. Save the Children: This global organization has a presence in Nairobi and works to improve the lives of children and families in Kenya and other countries through education, healthcare, and protection.
+3. Save the Children: This global organisation has a presence in Nairobi and works to improve the lives of children and families in Kenya and other countries through education, healthcare, and protection.

-4. Haki Africa: This human rights organization works to promote and protect the rights of marginalized communities in Kenya, particularly in the areas of justice, equality, and security.
+4. Haki Africa: This human rights organisation works to promote and protect the rights of marginalized communities in Kenya, particularly in the areas of justice, equality, and security.

 5. Ushahidi: This technology company provides software tools for crisis response and open data, and it has been used in various humanitarian and development projects in Kenya and other countries.